nguyenloc2410/Cmos-Inverter-with-Sky130pdk/README.md

  ![image](./Images/vmp.png)

  ### 3.2 Propagation Delay
 The propagation delay tp of a gate defines how quickly it responds to a change at its input(s).
-It expresses the delay experienced by a signal when passing through a gate</br>
+It expresses the delay experienced by a signal when passing through a gate.It is measured between the 50% transition points of the input and output waveforms</br>
 <div align="center">
 <img src="/Images/delay_formula.png">
 </div>